“I have earned $442,991 USD in just six months by building a dropshipping business that people loved”.

 With this model, you don't have control over the quality of the product your customer gets, the packaging might be crappy, or your supplier might take ages before delivering the product.

-But aren't these things you can work around by doing due diligence before deciding to work with a supplier?
+But aren't these things you can work around by doing due diligence before deciding to work with a dropshipping supplier

 For instance, you might decide to create a checklist that you will use to vet your suppliers, making sure that you both agree on product quality, packaging, delivery timelines, and any other relevant issue.